Robert Napper: Criminal activities

 In 1986, Napper first came to police attention after being convicted of an offence with an airgun.
 In October 1989, police had rejected information conveyed in a phone call from Napper's mother that her son had admitted to committing a rape on Plumstead Common.
 No case apparently matched the evidence.
-However, it emerged at the time of Napper's second conviction, that the rape of a 30-year-old woman, in front of her children, eight weeks earlier, had been reported to have occurred in a house which backed on to Plumstead Common.
+However, it emerged at the time of Napper's second conviction, that the rape of a 30-year-old woman, in front of her children, eight weeks earlier, had been reported to have occurred in a house which backed onto Plumstead Common.
 At this point, Pauline Napper broke off all contact with her son.

 On 15 July 1992 on Wimbledon Common, Napper stabbed the young mother Rachel Nickell 49 times in front of her son Alex, then aged two, who clung on to his mother's body begging her to wake up.
 Napper was questioned about unsolved attacks on other women during the year, but was eliminated from inquiries.

 In November 1993, in the Bisset home in Plumstead, Napper stabbed 27-year-old Samantha Bisset in her neck and chest, killing her, and then sexually assaulted and smothered her four-year-old daughter, Jazmine Jemima Bisset.
-In her sitting room, Napper mutilated Bisset's body, taking away body parts as a trophy.
+In her sitting room, Napper mutilated Samantha Bisset's body, taking away body parts as a trophy.
 The crime scene was reportedly so grisly that the police photographer assigned to the case was forced to take two years' leave after witnessing it.

-After a fingerprint belonging to Napper was recovered from Samantha's flat, he was arrested, and charged with the murders of Samantha and Jazmine Bisset, in May 1994.
+After a fingerprint belonging to Napper was recovered from Samantha's flat, he was arrested by DS Alan Jackaman, and charged with the murders of Samantha and Jazmine Bisset, in May 1994.
+Jackaman later also identified him as a suspect in the investigation into Nickell's murder.
 Napper was convicted at the Old Bailey in October 1995.
 He also admitted two rapes and two attempted rapes at this time.
 From the time of the first Old Bailey trial, he has been held at Broadmoor.
 In December 1995, he was questioned about Nickell's death but denied any involvement.

-Napper is also believed to have committed most or all of the attacks attributed to the "Green Chain Rapist" (named after the Green Chain Walk – a string of leafy pathways linking large parts of south east London) who carried out at least 70 savage attacks across south-east London over a four-year period ending in 1994.
-The earliest of the 'Green Chain' rapes have been linked to Napper, and were those he admitted to in 1995.
+Napper is also believed to have committed most or all of the attacks attributed to the "Green Chain Rapist" (named after the Green Chain Walk – a string of leafy pathways linking large parts of southeast London) who carried out at least 70 savage attacks across south-east London over a four-year period ending in 1994.
+The earliest of the 'Green Chain' rapes have been linked to Napper and were those he admitted to in 1995.
 Napper is known to have kept detailed records of the sites of potential and actual attacks on women.
 During the investigation into the rapes, Napper had been eliminated due to his 6' 2" height, as detectives had decided to exclude anyone over 6' based on the description of a 5' 7" rapist.
 However, there are conflicting witness reports of the rapist's height and Napper walked with a stoop.